Christ Church and Tashua Burial Ground

-Christ Episcopal Church and Tashua Burial Ground is a historic property including an Episcopal Church building and cemetery at 5170 Madison Avenue in Trumbull, Connecticut.
+Christ Church and Tashua Burial Ground is a historic property including an Episcopal Church building and cemetery at 5170 Madison Avenue in Trumbull, Connecticut.
 The property was listed on the National Register of Historic Places in 2001.

 History

 Two prior church buildings had been on the site before the cornerstone of the existing church was laid in 1826.
 This building is believed to have been designed by Alexander Jackson Davis and was consecrated in 1847.
 The original building was a 36’ X 26’ structure and stood at the north end of the graveyard.
 The second, larger building was built across from the first and consecrated in 1795 after the first building was abandoned five years earlier.

 Inside the building, Christ Church displays the original Bible and Book of Common Prayer that was received by the parish in 1762 from England.